Basketball Backcourt Violation

 Over and Back Rule

-The second variation of a backcourt violation is the over and back rule.
-Once an offensive team has taken the basketball completely past midcourt and into the front court, they are no longer allowed to enter the backcourt.
-Any part of the ball or player that touches the midcourt line or back court is deemed to be in violation.
-However, that does not apply when it is elevated above the court's surface.
+The second type of backcourt violation is the over and back rule.
+Once an offensive team has taken the basketball completely past midcourt and into the frontcourt, they are no longer allowed to bring the ball back into the backcourt.
+Any part of the ball or player holding the ball that touches the midcourt line or backcourt is deemed to be in violation.
+However, that does not apply when it is elevated above the court’s surface.

 Exceptions to the Rule

-The amount of time to cross the half court line is extended if a foul is committed by the defense in the backcourt.
-It resets to the original amount of time and the offense may try again to advance the ball.
+There are two notable exceptions for backcourt violations.
+For the over and back rule, if the ball is deflected into the backcourt by a defender, the offense may retrieve it without penalty.
+Also, the amount of time to cross the half-court line is extended if a foul is committed by the defense in the backcourt.
+It then resets to the original amount of time, and the offense may try again to advance the ball.

 What is a backcourt violation?

 In basketball, a backcourt violation is when the player handling the ball spends too much time in the backcourt or enters the backcourt with the ball after they have already crossed midcourt.
 Depending on the league, players are allowed to handle the ball for a maximum of eight to ten seconds in the backcourt before a violation is called.
 Players in all leagues are also not allowed to bring the ball back into the backcourt once they have entered the frontcourt.

 How long can you handle the ball in the backcourt without a violation?